Free U.S. shipping on orders $45+ · Subscribe & save

 For the nutritional side, get your bloodwork done.
 Correct what's low.
 That alone may be enough.

 For the performance side, the combination of caffeine, L-theanine, theacrine, and methylliberine is one of the most well-supported stacks in the nootropic space.
 This brain fog supplement formulation is exactly what's inside Roon, a zero-nicotine sublingual pouch designed for sustained mental clarity.
-Forty milligrams of caffeine paired with L-theanine, theacrine, and methylliberine, delivering 4 to 6 hours of clean focus without jitters, crashes, or tolerance buildup.
+Eighty milligrams of caffeine paired with L-theanine, theacrine, and methylliberine, delivering 6 to 8 hours of clean focus without jitters, crashes, or tolerance buildup.

 No pill to swallow.
 No waiting 45 minutes for it to kick in.
 Just a pouch under your lip and a brain that works the way it should.